-According to the SEC, revenue generated from subscription services should be accounted for as nonrefundable up-front fees.
+According to the SEC, revenue generated from Saas subscription service should be accounted for as nonrefundable up-front fees.
 This would mean that revenue can not be recognized until all of the following four conditions are met:

 - Persuasive evidence of an arrangement exists